GenomeDK/genomedk-docs/content/news/2024-03-08-newsletter-march-2024/index.md

 * it is only using a single core,
 * you kill it after at most 10 minutes.

-File downloads are exempted from these rules.
+File downloads, moving files, and copying files (more generally things that mostly or only do I/O) is exempted from these rules.
 It's perfectly fine to download files on the frontend.
 In fact, you should never submit a job for downloading data.

 ## Keep track of your usage